Community Health and Wellbeing Champion

 Volunteer Centre Tower Hamlets

-We are looking for people aged 18+ who want to join LBTH to become Community Health and Wellbeing Champions.
+We are looking for people aged 18+ to become Community Health and Wellbeing Champions.
 CHWCs are unpaid volunteers who support the Council’s Public Health Team by: • Promoting health – sharing important health information with the community • Connecting people – helping local residents access health services • Listening and sharing – gathering feedback from the community to improve health programmes.
-No experience is needed - we provide full training and support.
+No previous experience is needed - we provide full training and support.

 Tower Hamlets Public Health Team is looking for people who live in Tower Hamlets to become Community Health and Wellbeing Champions.
-Apply by Sunday 7th June 2026.
 Our aspirations are for the London Borough of Tower Hamlets (LBTH) to be a place where residents have equal access to opportunities to reach their potential and have a good quality of life.
 What is a Community Health and Wellbeing Champion?
 Community Health and Wellbeing Champions are unpaid volunteers who live in Tower Hamlets.
 They support the Council’s Public Health Team by: • Promoting health – sharing important health information with the community • Connecting people – helping local residents access health services • Listening and sharing – gathering feedback from the community to improve health programmes.
 Community Health & Wellbeing Champions will talk with residents about a range of health issues.
 These could include reducing alcohol, stopping smoking, tackling obesity, improving mental health and checking blood pressure.
 What will I do as a Community Health and Wellbeing Champion?
 Your tasks will include: • Attending 3 days’ training to prepare for the role • Helping at health fairs and community events • Assisting residents to use health check machines at events • Sharing health information with neighbours, local groups and networks either online or in person • Directing people to the right health services • Giving feedback to the Public Health team on what works and what doesn’t • Helping to create health messages that are clear and culturally appropriate • Meeting with other Champions to share ideas and support each other • Checking in with the Volunteer Coordinator for guidance and support This is a fantastic role for anyone who is passionate about promoting better health in Tower Hamlets or interested in pursuing a career in public health.
-Apply by Sunday 7th June 2026. **Please only apply if you are aged 18+, are currently a resident of Tower Hamlets, and are able to attend all 3 training dates - Thursday 25th June, Tuesday 30th June and Thursday 2nd July 2026.
-If you cannot make these dates, please apply for future rounds in 2026**.
+Informal interviews will take place on weeks commencing 19th and 26th October 2026. **Please only apply if you are aged 18+, are currently a resident of Tower Hamlets, and are able to attend all 3 training dates - Thursday 5th November, Wednesday 11th November and Thursday 12th November 2026.**

 Advice, Information & Support,Community Work